 An earlier pub of the same name was located in the Market place.

-A report in the Bury & Norwich Post** on Nov-28 in 1871 reports that the George pub in Westgate Road was sold to Mr T Catchpole of Hawstead for £1550
+A report in the Bury & Norwich Post, November 28th 1871**, reports that the George pub in Westgate Road was sold to Mr T Catchpole of Hawstead for £1550.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)